Babra, Gujarat: Demographics

 The Babra Municipality has population of 25,270 of which 13,208 are males while 12,062 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 3159 which is 12.50% of total population of Babra.
-In Babra Municipality, Female Sex Ratio is of 913 against state average of 919.
-Moreover, Child Sex Ratio in Babra is around 847 compared to Gujarat state average of 890.
-Literacy rate of Babra city is 76.72% lower than state average of 78.03%.
-In Babra, Male literacy is around 82.21% while female literacy rate is 70.77%.
+The population of children aged 0-6 is 3159 which is 12.50% of total population of Babra.
+In Babra Municipality, the female sex ratio is 913 against state average of 919.
+Moreover, the child sex ratio in Babra is around 847 compared to Gujarat state average of 890.
+The literacy rate of Babra city is 76.72% lower than state average of 78.03%.
+In Babra, male literacy is around 82.21% while the female literacy rate is 70.77%.

 Administration

 Babra is a Municipality city.
 Babra city is divided into 7 wards for which elections are held every 5 years.
 Babra Municipality has total administration over 5,022 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.